oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ==== Extension Metadata
 <mandatory-tests--extension-tests-metadata>
-For each element of type `$['$defs'].extensions_t` it MUST be tested that the requirements provided through its metadata are fulfilled for each CSAF Extension used.
-CSAF Extensions not supported by the implementation SHALL result in a warning which MUST include the value of `$schema` of the extension.
+For each element of type `$['$defs'].extensions_t` it SHALL be tested that the requirements provided through its metadata are fulfilled for each CSAF Extension used.
+CSAF Extensions not supported by the implementation SHALL result in a warning which SHALL include the value of `$schema` of the extension.
 Such warning SHALL differentiate between the different classes of extensions.

 #quote(block: true)[
 This includes, but is not limited to: